KimEun-Bi/study-deeplearning/README.md

 # study-deeplearning
-This page is studying deeplearning for reconmmendataion system
+This page is studying deeplearning for reconmmendation system